-Just making an exposure is a compromise between the light you have and your shutter speed, aperture and ISO.
-Think of an exposure as a system of cantilevers.
+Just making an exposure is a compromise between the light you have and your shutter speed, aperture, and ISO.
+Think of exposure as a system of cantilevers.
 You can get a “correct” exposure by moving the levers in different positions, but each one relates to the other.
 You have to strike a balance to get the thing you want the most.

 As you grow with your photography, you'll find the compromises continue with lenses, lighting systems and more.

 Your camera may have great features and benefits, but it is large and bulky, or it sucks up your battery quickly.
-Maybe you need something light an convenient, so you sacrifice a few features.
+Maybe you need something light and convenient, so you sacrifice a few features.

 Get used to compromise.

 20: Using Manual Exposure isn’t as Scary as You Think